hivesolutions/scudum/readme.md

 ### Examples

+Building the "root environment" of scudum required the following command:

+    scudum root

+To deploy a new version of the Scudum ditribution to the repository a deploy operation must be performed, note that the deployment is going to use the `/mnt/builds/scudum` path by default but may be changed using the `TARGET` variable:

+    scudum deploy

-To enter into the current Scudum development environment deployed in the current machine use:
+To enter into the current Scudum development environment (root) deployed in the current machine use:

     scudum chroot